 About

-I am a final year PhD candidate in Machine Learning at the University of Cambridge, supervised by Mihaela van der Schaar.
+I am currently a postdoctoral researcher at the University of Cambridge, where I work in the van der Schaar lab with Prof Mihaela van der Schaar.
+I previously completed my PhD in Machine Learning in the same group and have since continued my research as a postdoctoral researcher, building on and expanding the work I began during my doctoral studies.
 My main research interest is developing flexible and interpretable models for scientific applications, including medicine and pharmacology.
-Throughout my PhD, I
+Throughout my research career, I

 - designed and implemented novel machine learning architectures,